Rkjha6634/SQL-Tableau-project/README.md

 # SQL-Tableau-project
-Worked on Pizza store data set and analysed key indicators for our pizza sales data and visualize different aspect of data to gain insight and find patterns to help to increase revenue
+Using SQL and Tableau Worked on Pizza store data set and analysed key indicators for our pizza sales data and visualize different aspect of data to gain insight and find patterns to help to increase revenue